 - I have diabetes.
 How do I know if my kidneys are affected?

 In the early stages, there may not be any symptoms.
 As kidney function decreases further, toxic wastes build up, and patients often feel sick to their stomachs and throw up, lose their appetites, have hiccups and gain weight due to fluid retention.
-If left untreated, patients can develop heart failure and fluid in their lungs.
+If left untreated, patients can also develop heart failure and fluid in their lungs.

 - Are there tests that can be done to tell if I have kidney disease?